 (b) leaving the document with a legal practitioner or registered agent who is representing the public authority in the proceeding.

-19. Service by fax
+19. Service by email

-(1) A document served by fax must be sent with a cover page that states —
+(1) An email by which documents are served must —

-(a) the person to whom the fax is addressed; and

-(b) the sender’s name and postal address; and
+(a) state the sender’s name; and

-(c) those of the sender’s document exchange number, telephone number and fax number that can be used to contact the sender; and

-(d) the total number of pages (including the cover page and attachments) being sent.
+(b) state a telephone number by which the sender can be contacted; and

+(c) list and describe the documents being served by the email.

-(2) A person who serves a document by fax must —
+(2) A person who serves a document by email must —

 (a) endorse the first page of the original document with —

-(i) a statement that the document is the original of a document sent by fax; and
+(i) a statement that the document is the original of a document sent by email; and

-(ii) the date and time the document was sent by fax;
+(ii) the date and time the document was sent by email;

 and

-(b) keep the endorsed original document and the fax machine’s report evidencing the successful transmission of the document for the duration of any proceedings to which the documents relate; and
+(b) keep the endorsed original document for the duration of any proceeding to which the document relates; and

-(c) if directed to do so by an arbitrator, produce the items referred to in paragraph (b) to the arbitrator.
+(c) if directed to do so by an arbitrator, produce the endorsed original document to the arbitrator.

+[Rule 19 inserted: SL 2020/137 r.
+14.]

 20. Time of service

 (1) A document served by pre-paid post is, in the absence of evidence to the contrary, to be taken to have been served 3 working days after the day on which it was posted.

-(2) A document that is served by fax is, in the absence of evidence to the contrary, to be taken to have been served —
+(2) A document that is served by email is, in the absence of evidence to the contrary, to be taken to have been served —

 (a) if the whole of the document is sent before 5.00 p.m. on a working day, on that day;